aldorr19/Os/README.md

 # Os

-This Repository is made to store the Jupyter Files we have made
+This Repository is made to save the 'Os' Scripts we have made